antoniiolpzzz/PDS-CuriousMind/README.md

 ### 🎴 Interactive Learning Cards

-- Create customized flashcards with text, images, and audio
+- Create customized flashcards with text and images
 - Support for multiple question types:
   - **Multiple Choice** - Test your knowledge with options
-  - **True/False** - Quick binary decisions
-  - **Fill-in-the-blank** - Practice recall
+  - **Fill-the-gap** - Practice recall
+  - **FlashCards** - Play with visual answers
-  - **Short Answer** - Express your understanding
+  - **Form the sentence** - Create your knowledge
   - **And more coming soon!**
 - Rich text formatting for better content presentation

 ### 🧮 Smart Learning System

-- Adaptive learning algorithms that adjust to your progress
+- Thanks to "Shuffled mode", you will actually learn, not exercise your memory!
 - Spaced repetition system for optimal retention
 - Performance analytics and learning insights
-- Customizable study schedules

 ### 📚 Course Management

 - Create and organize courses by topics and difficulty levels
-- Import and export course content
+- Import course content from your computer
 - Share courses with other users
-- Collaborative course creation tools
+- Fun "5-lives" system to learn challenging yourselves

 ### 🎨 User Experience